 The importance of Flood Factor

 Without free access to accurate flood information, more Americans will unknowingly be at risk from the nation’s costliest natural disaster.
-Flood Factor's were created to quantify and communicate America’s flood risk.
+Flood Factor was created to quantify and communicate America’s flood risk.
 By making flood risk data freely available for all, individuals and communities can prepare for and mitigate risks before they become a reality.

 Like all flood models, it's intended to help identify potential flood risks, and Risk Factor users are encouraged to follow up with qualified professionals and supplement this information with additional research and documentation they might have.